 Significant operational savings:

-- ✓ Typical ROI: 2-4 years for commercial laundries
+- ✓ Typical payback: 6-24 months for commercial laundries

 Frequently Asked Questions

-What are Singapore's main water regulations for commercial laundries, and why is compliance critical?
+What are Singapore's main water regulations for commercial laundries, and why is compliance important?

 Do I need a PUB Trade Effluent Discharge Permit, and what's the application process?